Yorisoft/puppet-purchase/README.md

-# Puppet-Purchase Auto Purchase Scripts
+# Puppet-Purchase: Auto Purchase Scripts

 puppet-purchase is a bot that automate the process of purchasing an item from BestBuy / Target.
 In attempt to combat scalping, I've created puppet-purchase bot and am making  publicly available.
 Not perfect, but has helped me.
 Please share && contribute.